Nextpeer/Nextpeer-Cocos2dx-Sample/README.md

 ###Android port
 In order to test the Android project, you'll be have to set the C++ build enviroment variables to the right location.
-Right click on the project "NextpeerSample" -> Properties -> C/C++ Build -> Enviroment.
+Right click on the project "NextpeerSample" -> Properties -> C/C++ Build -> Environment.
 Make sure each variable points to the right path (such as NDK_ROOT, ANDROID_SDK_ROOT and so on).